akhil9650/standard-datasets/README.md

 #2 Boston Housing dataset
-      -Initially using linear model to evaluate dataset -Using MSE to check model performance
+      -Initially using linear model to evaluate dataset

+      -MSE to check model performance

       -Using GBM to reduce MSE value